teklynk/raspi-streamer/readme.md

 ## USB 3.0 Devices
 Make sure that your capture device is connected to the (blue) USB 3.0 port and that you are using a USB 3.0 cable.

+## Hardware compatibility
+USB capture card performance is highly dependent on the specific controller chip (e.g., Realtek, MacroSilicon, Genesys Logic) and the USB bus bandwidth available, making a "one-size-fits-all" setting impossible.
+You will need to experiment and try different formats to find settings that work best for your specific device.

+- **If video is choppy/slow:** Switch to mjpeg if your capture device supports it (reduces USB load).
+- **If video looks washed out or blocky:** Switch to yuyv422 or nv12 (requires USB 3.0).
+- **Check USB Port:** Ensure high-bandwidth formats are only used on USB 3.0 (Blue) ports or higher.

+In the Web UI go to Settings and check the `System` section.
+Look for: `List of CAPTURE Hardware Devices` to see which formats and resolutions your capture device supports.

 ## Service status
 Check the status of stream_control for errors.
 ```bash